 - United Kingdom Taekwon-do Association (UKTA): is the governing body which our Services and Instructors are registered with.
 When you use or renew our Services, we are required to share your Personal Information with the UKTA.
 This ensures that the Student has relevant licensing and personal insurance, which is required to practice Taekwon-do martial arts in the United Kingdom.
 The UKTA may use your Personal Information for licensing, personal insurance, event participation, seminars, training courses, and gradings.
 Sharing your information with the UKTA requires that you opt-in when signing up to our Services.
 As licensing and personal insurance is a legal requirement, opting out of this sharing may affect our ability to offer you Services.
 UKTA data policies are available at www.ukta.com.

-- GoCardless services: are used as an automated payment system for our Services, opting in to this means that we will share your name and email address with the service.
-We share this information to register your intent to setup an external account with this third party payment system.
+- GoCardless is used as an Automated Payment System for our Services, opting into this means that we will share your name and email address with the service.
+We share this information to register your intent to setup an external account with this third-party payment system.
 GoCardless terms of service are available at https://gocardless.com/legal.

 - Advertising partners: may be used to create printed and digital promotional, advertising, and news campaigns, for our Services.
 This may include the sharing of photographs, videos, and your name to third party printing, advertising, and news outlets.
 When using your Personal Information, or photographic / video material of you, we will always approach you for additional consent.

-Persons who have opted in to any of our services may opt-out at any time, requests can be made in writing or by email using the contact details provided in “Questions and Concerns”.
+Persons who have opted into any of our services may opt-out at any time, requests can be made in writing or by email using the contact details provided in the “About Us” section.
 Please note that opting out may affect our ability to provide you with our Services.
 For our MailChimp communication platform, you may opt-out by following the instructions on the bottom of any email communication.

 We take appropriate and reasonable measures to protect your Personal Information from loss, misuse, unauthorised access, disclosure, alteration, and destruction.